Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Server config, sync, and setup' and lists specific actions (status, sync, set, warmup, setup_sync).
-It distinguishes from sibling tools, which are mainly memory-related, making this tool unique for configuration tasks.
+The description clearly states this tool handles server config, sync, and setup.
+It lists specific actions (status, sync, set, warmup, setup_sync) and distinguishes from sibling memory tools, making the purpose specific and non-overlapping.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.